Mark Tedeschi: Legal career

-Tedeschi became a Barrister in 1977.
+Tedeschi became a barrister in 1977.
 He was a defence barrister during the (so called) "Greek Conspiracy Case" in 1979–81 in which over 100 people, the majority of whom were of Greek origin, were arrested and charged with defrauding Social Security.
-The case sparked a documentary entitled Witch Hunt that premiered at the 1987 Sydney Film Festival.
 He was appointed a Crown Prosecutor in 1983, a Queen's Counsel in 1988, a Deputy Senior Crown Prosecutor in 1990, and the Senior Crown Prosecutor in 1997.
 He resigned as a Crown Prosecutor in February 2018, making him the longest serving Crown Prosecutor and Senior Crown Prosecutor in the State's history.

 During his career as a prosecutor, he worked on numerous high-profile cases in New South Wales.
-Tedeschi prosecuted the backpacker murders committed by Ivan Milat in the 1990s,in which a total of seven bodies were discovered in the Belanglo State Forest in New South Wales.
-Milat was later arrested and found guilty of all murders on 27 July 1996.
-Milat later appealed the conviction, but it was upheld.
+Tedeschi prosecuted the backpacker murders committed by Ivan Milat in the 1990s.
+Milat was found guilty of all murders on 27 July 1996.
+He appealed the conviction, but it was upheld.
+Tedeschi successfully prosecuted Chew Seng Liew and Choon Tee Lim for the 1991 shooting death of prominent Australian heart surgeon Victor Chang, and Phuong Ngo for the 1994 assassination of Member of parliament John Newman.

-Tedeschi successfully prosecuted Chew Seng Liew and Choon Tee Lim for the 1991 shooting death of prominent Australian heart surgeon Victor Chang.
-On 4 July 1991, Chang was forced to pull his vehicle over by Liew and Lim and they attempted to rob him.
-After pulling over, Chang refused to give Liew and Lim his money.
-An argument ensued and Liew fired two shots, killing Chang.
-A third suspect was granted immunity for testifying against Liew and Lim.
-The original plan was to abduct Chang for ransom, however, the third suspect backed out of the plan the day before the shooting.